camilouribebotta/visual-essays/docs/help.md

 ### data-image

 Associates an image with a text element.
+The directive can define 3 versions of the image URL, the defaa

 #### data-image attributes